knguy22/Jstris-Leaderboard-Scraper/README.md

-# Cheese Race Scraper
+# Jstris Leaderboard Scraper

-Main purpose is to sort the least block runs for each player and display them into a leaderboard.
-Currently only supports 100L
+The purpose is to be able to form leaderboards for Jstris that aren't currently supported by default on the site.
+Currently, least block cheese races and fastest pc sprint finishes are supported.